binit92/FlyingCarNanodegree/aerial-robotics/FCND-Estimation-CPP/WRITEUP.md

 2. Implement a better rate gyro attitude integration scheme in the `updateFromIMU()` function.

-   Running `config/07_AttitudeEstimation.txt`, the only sensor used is the IMU and noise levels are set to 0.
-On running this.

-   + the top graph is showing errors in each of the estimated Euler angles

-   + the bottom shows the true Euler angles and the estimates.
-There's quite a bit of error in attitude estimation.

-   Changes are `QuadEstimatorEKF.cpp :: UpdateFromIMU()`.
-To reduce the errors in the estimated attitude (Euler Angels) with 0.1 rad, I have implemented a better rate gyro attitude integration schme t​
+   + Use FromEuler123_RPY function to create a quaternion from the current euler angle estimate
+   + Do Integrated the body rate into the quaternion.
+   + Convert back quaternion to euler angle.

 3. Implement all of the elements of the prediction step for the estimator.

+   + Add 08_PredictState.txt scenerio at first to predict the state on acceleration measurement.
+It shows that estimated state doesn't follow the true state
+   + Implement the state prediction step in Predict State function.
+The estimator state is able to track the actual state with required slow drift.
+Gif is included inside /image/binit/
+   + On running 09_PredictCovariance.txt scenerio, the estimated covariance is not capturing the increasing errors.
+   + Implement partial derivative of the body to global rotation matrix in GetRbgPrime function.
+The RbgPrime is used calculate Jacobian matrix in predict method.
+After this the estimated covariance grows with errors.

-4. Implement the magnetometer update
+4. Implement the magnetometer updatee

 5. Implement the GPS update.